 3. What is Personal Data?

-Processing is any activity that involves use of personal data.
-It includes obtaining, recording, or holding the data, organizing, amending, retrieving, using, disclosing, erasing, or destroying it.
+Processing is any activity that involves the use of personal data.
+It includes obtaining, recording, or holding the data, organising, amending, retrieving, using, disclosing, erasing, or destroying it.
 Processing also includes transferring personal data to third parties under privacy control conditions.

-Sensitive personal data includes contact info, address, session activity on the platform, IP location etc. Sensitive personal data can only be processed under strict conditions, and used for express purpose that it was collected for.
+Sensitive personal data includes contact info, address, session activity on the platform, IP location etc. Sensitive personal data can only be processed under strict conditions and used for the express purpose that it was collected for.

 4. Data Protection Principles